jpmckinney/token_action/README.md

 This engine's main repository is on GitHub: [http://github.com/opennorth/token_action](http://github.com/opennorth/token_action), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

+## Acknowledgements

+This gem is developed by [Open North](http://www.opennorth.ca/) through a partnership with the [Participatory Politics Foundation](http://www.participatorypolitics.org/).

 Copyright (c) 2012 Open North Inc., released under the MIT license